Mathreus/AuditPRO/README.md

 - Python language: Automation of tasks and statistical analysis of diverse data sources;
 - SQL and BigQuery: carrying out queries in Databases;
 - Business Intelligence: Data visualization and analysis to assist in decision making;
-- Office package: Data manipulation and presentations
+- Office package: Data manipulation and presentations;
+- SAP System: Use of SAP S/4HANA and SAP GUI for studying tables and validating data input into the system